skfrost19/Docx-Viewer/README.md

 ## How to Install
 Launch Visual Studio Code.
 Press Ctrl + Shift + X or Cmd + Shift + X to open the Extensions tab.
-Search for "Docx Viewer" and select it.
+Search for "Docx Viewer" and select it or follow <a href = "https://marketplace.visualstudio.com/items?itemName=ShahilKumar.docxreader">this </a> link
 Click "Install".
 After the installation is complete, restart Visual Studio Code.
 Requirements